86Box/docs/usage/menubar.rst

    * **Language:** select a language for the 86Box user interface.
    * **Icon set:** select an icon theme for the :doc:`status bar <statusbar>` and :doc:`Settings window <../settings/index>`.
+   * **Mouse sensitivity:** adjust the emulated mouse's sensitivity.
+   * **Select media images from program working directory:** if checked, starts any file open/save prompts on the emulated machine's directory.
+This option is particularly useful for macOS users.

 * **MCA devices**: open the *MCA devices* window, which lists the IDs and required `Adapter Definition Files <https://ardent-tool.com/adapters/ADF.html>`_ of all Micro Channel devices installed on the emulated machine.
 This option will only be available when emulating a Micro Channel Architecture-based machine.